 Norway’s Climate and Forest Partnership with Brazil

 In 2008, Norway and Brazil entered into a partnership on climate and forest through a Memorandum of Understanding.
-Norway pledged to contribute up to 1 billion USD by 2015 to the newly established Amazon Fund, if Brazil managed to reduce deforestation sufficiently.
+Norway pledged to contribute up to 1 billion USD by 2015 to the newly established Amazon Fund in the Brazilian development bank (BNDES), if Brazil managed to reduce deforestation sufficiently.
 In 2009, Brazil launched new targets to cut greenhouse gas emissions from deforestation in the Amazon region by 80% by 2020.

 From 1996-2005, the average annual deforestation of the Amazon was 19.600 square kilometers.
 Then, from 2009-2018, the average annual deforestation levels were only a third of this.

 In 2015, Norway´s billion-dollar pledge was fulfilled During the UN Climate Summit in Paris in November 2015, the Governments of Brazil and Norway announced that they would extend their partnership until 2020.
 The results-based partnership is based on Brazil’s increased ambition to reduce deforestation and forest degradation.

 By 2018, Brazil had received from Norway a total of nearly 8.4 billion NOK (equivalent to approximately 900 million USD) for reduced emissions from deforestation.

 The money is largely transferred to the Amazon Fund, a fund designed and controlled by Brazil.
 The purpose of the Fund is to manage and distribute support to sustainable development, reduce deforestation and improve the livelihoods of indigenous peoples and local people in the Amazon region.
 The Fund is administered by the Brazilian Development Bank, BNDES, and Norway is member of the steering committee of the Fund.